Czaroun/pc-speaker-music/README.md

 1. Unzip the archive.
 2. Move the `music.asm` to the `VHDD` folder.
 3. Run `dosbox-x.exe`
-4. Type the following commands in the emulator console:
+4. Enter the following commands in the emulator console:
 ```DOSBox CLI
 tasm music.asm
 tlink music.obj